Pewter Care

 • Do not put pewter in the dishwasher.
 It will discolour the metal.

 • Do not let candles burn down below the lip of the candle holder unless you know it has been specifically designed for that purpose.
-Pewter melts at a low temperature.
+Pewter is a soft metal that melts at a low temperature.

 • For the same reason, you should avoid putting your pewter teapot on the stove.
-I have repaired more melted teapot bottoms than I can count.
+Colin repaired more melted teapot bottoms than he could count.
+Since he was one of the few people able to repair pewter and he is no long with us, if you melt your tea pot now, it will likely stay melted.

 • Sap from cut flowers may stain your pewter, so do not put them in an open bowl.
 Placing flowers in a pewter vase is fine, as you will not see the inside the vase anyway.
 If you plan on using the jug for other purposes, don't put cut flowers in it.